Berry-House-YYC/calgarygroups/src/content/organizations/grassroots/palestinian-community-association-calgary.md

 permalink: "/organizations/{{ page.fileSlug }}/"

-description: "An association dedicated to the Palestinian community in Calgary, likely focusing on cultural preservation and community support."
+description: "An association dedicated to advocacy for Palestine, organizing movie nights, boycotts, and protests."
 ---

-An association dedicated to the Palestinian community in Calgary, likely focusing on cultural preservation and community support.
+An association dedicated to advocacy for Palestine, organizing movie nights, boycotts, and protests.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>